tox-dev/tox/doc/config-advanced.rst

 Make sure your packages installs with easy_install
 --------------------------------------------------

-The new "installer" testenv setting allows to specify the tool for installation in a given test environment::
+The "installer" testenv setting allows to specify the tool for installation in a given test environment::

     [testenv]